Didayolo/hsmusic/README.md

 # Genesik

-### Huge symbolic music using dataset
+### Huge Symbolic Music Dataset (HSMusic)
-* Data: MIDI files
+* Data: MIDI files in binary matrix representation
-* Labels: Metadata (style, compositor, instruments, etc.) to steer generation or do supervised learning
+* Each data has tags: style, composer, instruments and more to steer generation or do supervised learning

 ##### Library
 * to_matrix